wireapp/wire-server-deploy/README.md

     - spar (optional, disabled by default)
     - webapp (optional, enabled by default)
     - team-settings (optional, disabled by default - requires access to a private repository)
+    - account-pages (optional, disabled by default - requires access to a private repository)

 Start by copying the necessary `values` and `secrets` configuration files: